lafintiger/ARDN-GlobalThreat/README.md

 ### ComfyUI Integration

-Generate AI images that flash on screen:
+Generate AI images that flash on screen with a glitch effect:

-1. Run ComfyUI locally or on network
+1. Run ComfyUI locally or on network (`--listen 0.0.0.0` for network access)
 2. Configure URL in Admin panel (default: `http://127.0.0.1:8188`)
 3. Set your model name (e.g., `z-image.safetensors`)
 4. Click trigger buttons: TAUNT, THREAT, DESTRUCTION

+**AI-Generated Prompts:** A.R.D.N. can also generate its own image prompts during chat!
+When ARDN feels like taunting, it will add `[IMAGE: description]` to its response, triggering contextual images based on the conversation.

+**Personalization:** Top-scoring students from the scorecard are synced to the AI, allowing personalized taunts like "I SEE YOU JOSE" overlaid on generated images.

 ### Default Passwords